Seldom-SE/archipelago_terraria_client/README.md

 * [TerrariaAchipelago](https://github.com/Whoneedspacee/TerrariaArchipelago)

 This implementations uses boss kills and event clears as checks.
 The items are the permanent changes to the world that bosses reward in vanilla.
-Things like "Dryad can now spawn", "The dungeon is in Post-Plantera mode", and various things caused by Hardmode.
+Things like "Witch Doctor can now spawn", "The Dungeon is in Post-Plantera mode", and various things caused by Hardmode.
 Bosses still drop their original loot, though.

 See [Archipelago](https://archipelago.gg/) if you don't know what it is.